ISSArt-LLC/ISSArt-LLC.github.io/posts/2023-02-28-introduction-to-allure-and-its-usage-in-java-autotest-frameworks.md

 ![](/static/img/2023/02/15.png)Allure also provides the duration of each test method, which can help in optimizing test performance.

 If you do not wish to use the page object model in your framework and want to interact with WebDriver directly, you can use the static method “step()” provided by Allure.
-This method allows you to define a step with a name and pass the interaction with the driver as a lambda through the ThrowableRunnableVoid (for interactions not returning any value) or ThrowableRunnable&lt;T&gt; (for interactions returning something) functional interfaces as parameters.
+This method allows you to define a step with a name and pass the interaction with the driver as a lambda through the ThrowableRunnableVoid (for interactions not returning any value) or ThrowableRunnable<T> (for interactions returning something) functional interfaces as parameters.
 The resulting steps will be included in the report, making it more informative.

 ![](/static/img/2023/02/16-1024x848.png)![](/static/img/2023/02/17-1024x515.png)Even with this little amount of customization our report already looks quite informative and easy to read and understand.
 Now we can add a level of severity to our tests.
 To add a level of severity to our tests, we can use the @Severity() annotation, which allows us to specify the level of severity for each test.
 The severity level can be chosen from the SeverityLevel enum.